 We are pleased to announce that our new Online Permitting System is now available for your use.
 At this time only trade permits (Mechanical, Plumbing and Electrical) may be issued online.
 We are anticipating the building permit portion to be completed by early Spring.
 This is another step in our attempt to improve customer service.
 Please use this link and click on applications to begin: http://ucinspectpub.co.union.nc.us/public/LogIn.aspx

-There is one commercial inspector who is responsible for inspecting the building, plumbing and mechanical work on commercial jobs.
-He is responsible for review of plans prior to the issuance of a permit.
-He also inspects day cares, change of occupancy's, etc.
+There are two commercial inspectors who are responsible for inspecting the building, plumbing and mechanical work on commercial jobs.
+They are also responsible for review of plans prior to the issuance of a permit and the inspection of day cares, change of occupancy's, etc.